Princess Cruises News Center

 Q: Were there other funny incidents as you started cruising?

 On our inaugural season on Princess Patricia, we'd go down to Acapulco and back.
 The Princess Patricia didn't have a laundry onboard because it wasn't a big enough ship.
-So we told passengers they could have their laundry done in Acapulco.
+So we told guests they could have their laundry done in Acapulco.
 We got down to Acapulco and all the laundry was sent out and we were going to sail the next morning.
 But the laundry came back as one owner: "Princess Patricia" with hundreds of people's laundry all mixed together.
 So we had to set up tables in the lobby and take out the clean laundry so people could come down and identify their clothes.

 Q: What about shore excursions?